Table of Contents Hide

 Let’s dive right in, shall we?

-This is how you research the market
+How to research the market

 Information is everywhere, and the hard part is knowing how to extract it.
 Luckily, we have lots of tools within our reach that help us gather insight about our potential clients’ needs and the current state of the market.
 There are two types of research, which we need to set apart — so let’s take a look at how to differentiate them.